Algorithm

 Satellite instruments observe the atmosphere or surface through irregularly shaped footprints.
 Each footprint is a quadrilateral defined by 4 corner coordinates (latitude/longitude pairs).
 These quadrilaterals can overlap multiple output grid cells, so simply assigning each observation to its center coordinate would lose spatial information.

 SatelliteGridding.jl uses sub-pixel oversampling to properly distribute each observation across the grid cells it covers.
+The default path treats footprints as quadrilaterals; CircularFootprintGridding treats the four coordinates as a circular-footprint bounding box or edge points.

 Step 1: Corner Sorting (CCW)